5-MIN READ

 Government entities and critical infrastructures must take proactive steps for protection against SSA, such as:

-While practical quantum computing could still be a few years away, significant developments will happen in 2024.
+While practical quantum computing could still be a few years away, significant developments are happening.
 As quantum computers are able to perform tasks much faster than classical computers, it can be both good and bad for cyber security.

 Quantum computing could improve cryptography and create more secure communication channels.
 But quantum computers can also pose a serious threat to cyber security solutions: They can break some of the current encryption methods that protect data and communications.

-• Cyber actors collecting encrypted data now (so they can crack them open when quantum computing allows them to do so)
+- Cyber actors are collecting encrypted data now (so they can crack it open when quantum computing allows them to do so)

 To prepare for quantum computing, monitor its developments and trends, and start exploring quantum-resistant encryption methods that would be hard for both classical and quantum computers to solve.